JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-localize-strings.md

 └── ... (other locale directories)
 ```

-If a language has more than one script, such as Chinese or Serbian, add a script-less
+If a language has more than one script (for example, Chinese or Serbian), add a script-less
 directory (`values-zh`) in addition to the script-specific ones (`values-b+zh+Hans`, `values-b+zh+Hant`).
 Otherwise, the resource cannot be resolved when the system reports the locale without a script.
 See [Language and regional qualifiers](compose-multiplatform-resources-setup.md#language-and-regional-qualifiers) for details.